 Cross training is where you do 2 or more different physical activities to improve your performance in your main sport or to increase overall fitness.
 It can be used to focus on increasing your flexibility, stamina, strength, or overall agility.
-Cross training can also be used as a form of active recovery.
-Active recovery is doing less-intense activites on your days off to allow your body to rest but to still remain active.
+Cross-training can also be used as a form of active recovery.
+Active recovery is doing less-intense activities on your days off to allow your body to rest but to still remain active.

-Cross training is different than CrossFit.
-According to NBC News: “A form of high intensity interval training, CrossFit is a strength and conditioning workout that is made up of functional movement performed at a high intensity level,” whereas cross training is doing 2+ different types of exercises that doesn’t necessarily follow a specific program.
+Cross-training is different than CrossFit.
+According to NBC News: “A form of high-intensity interval training (HIIT), CrossFit is a strength and conditioning workout that is made up of functional movement performed at a high-intensity level,” whereas cross training is doing 2+ different types of exercises that don’t necessarily follow a specific program.

 Football players may begin swimming as a low-impact exercise to boost their endurance and lung capacity.

 Many professional dancers will train at a gym to increase muscle tone and strength.

 Several athletes will do a combination of stretching and yoga to improve their flexibility and reduce tension.

 Each type of physical activity offers unique movement, uses different muscles, and focuses on achieving a specific goal.